 All entities applying to the Program must have been impacted by Hurricanes Irma and/or María to receive assistance.
-By federal statute, the FEMA PA and IA programs are only used to provide grants in response to disasters.
-In its system of record, PRDOH will maintain copies of project worksheets that provide detailed narratives of the source and extent of the disaster damage as it relates to each project.
+By federal statute, the FEMA Public Assistance (PA) and Individual Assistance (IA) programs are only used to provide grants in response to disasters.
+In its system of record, PRDOH will maintain copies of PWs that provide detailed narratives of the source and extent of the disaster damage as it relates to each project.
 The Program may not provide assistance for activities that: (1) address a need arising solely from a disaster other than Hurricanes Irma and/or María; or (2) address a need that has been met in full.